alberto-paparella/InstagramFakeAccountDetection/README.md

 ## Installing and running the project

 This section contains instructions to configure and run the project.
+According to the installation, you may need to refer to python as python3.
+Python 3 is mandatory for the execution of this project, as is the presence of the venv module.

 1. Either download or clone the project from GitLab.
 2. Open up a terminal inside the project directory.